 1. How does chemical coordination take place in animals?
-Solution:

-Chemical coordination takes place in animals with the help of chemical messengers called as Hormones.
-Hormones are the chemic fluids that are secreted by specific glands of the endocrine gland.
+Chemical coordination takes place in animals with the help of chemical messengers called hormones.
+Hormones are the chemicals that are secreted by specific endocrine glands.
 Hormones regulate the growth, development and homeostasis of the animals.

 2. Why is the use of iodized salt advisable?
-Solution:

-Usage of Iodized salt is advisable to avoid the deficiency of Iodine.
+Usage of iodized salt is advisable to avoid the deficiency of iodine.
 If the intake of iodine is low, the release of thyroxine from the thyroid gland will be decreased.
-This affects fat, carbohydrate and protein metabolism

-Thus a person may have goitre problem in case if the intake of iodine is lowered.
+This affects fat, carbohydrate and protein metabolism.
+Thus, a person may have goitre if the intake of iodine is lowered.

 3. How does our body respond when adrenaline is secreted into the blood?
-Solution: